 #2: Learn the Language

-There are many wine tasting terms that are useful to know, some of which include:
+There are many basic wine terms that are useful to know, some of which include:

 - Astringent: A dry mouthfeel typically caused by tannins that bind to salivary proteins causing them to depart the tongue and mouth.
 It results in a rough "sandpapery" sensation in the mouth.